Cody Fisher: Two men charged with Birmingham nightclub stabbing murder

 - Published

-Two men have been charged with the murder of Cody Fisher, who was stabbed at a nightclub in Birmingham on Boxing Day.
+Two men have been charged with murder following the stabbing of footballer Cody Fisher at a nightclub in Birmingham on Boxing Day.

-Kami Carpenter, 21, and Remy Gordon, 22, have been remanded in custody, West Midlands Police said.
+Kami Carpenter, 21, and Remy Gordon, 22, both from Birmingham, have been remanded in custody, police said.

-They will appear before Birmingham Magistrates' Court on 2 January,
+The men, who were also charged with affray, will appear before Birmingham Magistrates' Court on 2 January.

 Mr Fisher, 23, a non-league footballer and a school sports coach, was attacked at the Crane nightclub in Digbeth.

-A 22-year-old man also arrested on suspicion of murder has been released on bail.
+A man, 22, also arrested on suspicion of murder, has been released on bail.

-And four other people, arrested on suspicion of assisting an offender, have been released on bail, police added.
+And four other people arrested on suspicion of assisting an offender have been released on bail.

+Detective Chief Inspector Ian Ingram, from West Midlands Police, said the arrests were "a significant development in our investigation," as the force "seeks to get justice for Cody, his family and friends".

+He added officers were keen to hear from anyone with further information about the incident.